 Long-term allergies can sometimes be difficult to navigate on your own.
 Dr. Dani works with patients to investigate the most effective and efficient treatment to help you feel optimal and thrive in all areas of health.
 Dr. Dani can quickly identify underlying food sensitivity that cause the body to “overreact” to certain substances in the environment.
 She does this by using a combination of exercise, nutrition, herbs and minerals to restore the bodies’ ability to cope with physical and emotional stress, leading to an increased ability to fight excessive inflammation and reduce reactions to allergens.

 Dr. Danielle Lockwood is a naturopathic physician and acupuncturist in Portland, Oregon.
-She is the lead physician here at Terrain Wellness, an integrative medical clinic that focuses on restoring and re-balancing the body to treat chronic ailments using acupuncture, naturopathic medicine and IV therapy in Portland, Oregon.
-She has a passion for educating the public on the effective use of natural medicine and naturopathic thyroid treatments.
+She is the lead physician here at Terrain Wellness, an integrative medical clinic that focuses on restoring and re-balancing the body to treat chronic ailments using acupuncture, naturopathic and primary care medicine in Portland, Oregon.
+She has a passion for educating the public on the effective use of natural medicine.

 Photo Credit: Boomer the cat Nikki Martinez/My Foster Kittens.
 Nikki has fostered and found loving homes for hundreds of cats.
 She works tirelessly to end animal abuse and raise awareness on how to safely and naturally raise cats. visit her Instagram for more information @myfosterkittens.